RCTV.

 ComfyUI added Wan 2.7 support the same day in version 0.18.5, with workflow templates for all five task types.
 Desktop and Comfy Cloud support are listed as coming soon.
 The model is also available through Alibaba Cloud’s Model Studio and the official Wan website.

-Wan 2.7 Image-Pro, released alongside the video model, outputs at 4K with its own built-in chain-of-thought reasoning mode — the first image model to ship with this capability.
+Wan 2.7 Image-Pro, released alongside the video model, outputs at 4K with its own built-in chain-of-thought reasoning mode — the first such image model, per Alibaba’s positioning.

 Why it matters: Thinking Mode is a genuinely new capability in video generation.
 The idea of a model planning before it renders — analogous to how reasoning models like o1 improved text generation by “thinking first” — could become standard across the field if the quality gains hold up in production use.
 For the open-source community, Wan 2.7’s five unified task types in a single model represents a significant leap in flexibility from the Wan 2.2 line.